openstack/openstack-ansible-ops/skydive/README.md

 The example overlay inventory contains a section for general haproxy configuration which exposes the skydive UI internally.

-> If the deployment has `haproxy_extra_services` already defined the following extra haproxy configuration will needed to be appended to the existing user defined variable.
+> If the deployment has haproxy_extra_services already defined the following extra haproxy configuration will need to be appended to the existing user-defined variable.

 ``` yaml
 - service: